 In 2018, One Planet Oxfordshire has brought together a wide range of local councils, organisations, businesses, schools and community groups from across the county to collaboratively create a ‘shared vision’ for a better, more sustainable future.

-The plan will be structured using Bioregional’s One Planet Living framework.
+The plan is structured using Bioregional’s One Planet Living framework.
 These ten simple principles – from health and happiness and sustainable food to zero carbon energy – provide a common language to talk about sustainability and to drive positive change.

 This is part of Bioregional’s One Planet Cities project funded by the KR Foundation.

 We are going through a four-step process to create the plan: